zpl-c/zpl/docs/INDEX.md

 You can build the documentation using Doxygen 1.8.11 or later.
 We use modified version of [m.css](http://mcss.mosra.cz/doxygen/) to generate styled documentation.
 It uses Python3 with dependencies: `jinja2, Pygments` to generate files.
 You can use `docs.bat` to build offline documentation.

 m.css is available as submodule, so make sure you clone this repo recursively to obtain it.

+# Support Me

+While ZPL is free and open source library, I use my spare time to develop features and bug fixes however.
+With financial support, I'll be able to invest more time in the project and deliver on more interesting features or experiments.
+Your support would be very appreciated!

 # Example Usage
 In this example, I'll show you how to write a simple JSON5 benchmark tool by using ZPL only.